Resources of David vs Goliath

 Not to mention the British military enjoyed all kinds of weapons, such as artillery of all types.

 His task had been a disaster.
 English naval intelligence had cracked some German cyphers.
-The Royal navy had been therefore in a position to catch the German vessel transporting the weapons.
-Casement himself had been instantly imprisoned when he arrived on land from a U-boat close to Tralee, in County Kerry, on Good Friday.
-Afterwards the British charged him ,and hanged him as a traitor.
+The Royal Navy had been therefore in a position to catch the German vessel transporting the weapons.
+Casement himself had been instantly imprisoned when he arrived at land from a U-boat close to Tralee, in County Kerry, on Good Friday.
+Afterwards the British charged him, and hanged him as a traitor.

 The weapons on which the rebels had been counting, for even the desolate optimism, hadn’t delivered.
 Were they continue to go on ?